• Born in Philadelphia, PA

 • 2005 - 9' John Philip Sousa bronze dedicated November 5, 2005, Marine Barracks, Washington, DC

-• In progress: Vermont National Guard Fallen Heros Memorial, Colchester, VT.
-To be dedicated September 11, 2008
+• 2008 - Vermont National Guard Fallen Heros Memorial, dedicated September 11, 2009, Colchester VT.

 • Specializes in historical bronzes including depictions of Napoleonic, Civil War, WWII, Viet Nam figures, which can be found in galleries across the U.S.